 Sinéad O’Neill-Nicholl has a research based practice and works predominantly with sound and light to create installation and performance art.
 With a focus on manipulating sound recordings using mixing skills and audio editing software techniques, Sinéad examines language in the context of justice and investigates the connection between communication channels and identity bias.

-The overriding question that informs Sinéad’s practice is Who DO we hear from and why? with the resulting creative outcomes, an attempt to provide redress for those that are unheard.
+The overriding question that informs Sinéad’s practice is Who DO we hear from and why?

-The overriding question that informs Sinéad’s practice is Who DO we hear from and why? with the resulting creative outcomes, an attempt to provide redress for those that are unheard.
+The overriding question that informs Sinéad’s practice is Who DO we hear from and why?